thomascool/node-ibapi-addon/README.md

 npm install ibapi --msvs_version=2012
 ```

-### Installation:
+### Installation from git repo:

 1. Make sure to have node-gyp installed
-2. Run the install.sh which does the following:
+2. Run the preinstall.sh which does the following:
  * Download the latest stable IB API into /import
  * Copy the contents of IB API package's
     IBJts/source/PosixClient/Shared into /import directory